43rd Military Police Brigade (United States): Operation Iraqi Freedom

 Headquarters and Headquarters Company, 43rd Military Police Brigade, was mobilized in August 2005, and deployed to Iraq under the command of Brigadier General Kevin R. McBride.
 The mission was to provide Command and Control (C2) for all Theater Internment Facilities (TIFs) in support of Joint Task Force 134 and Multi-National Force – Iraq.
-Additionally the brigade managed the training and integration of Iraqi Corrections Officers and initiated the transfer of authority for all TIF's to the government of Iraq in support of UNSCR 1546.
+Additionally the brigade managed the training and integration of Iraqi Corrections Officers and initiated the transfer of authority for all TIFs to the government of Iraq in support of UNSCR 1546.

 While deployed, the brigade commanded five MP battalions, twenty-three companies, two brigade liaison detachments, and two coalition forces detachments totaling approximately 5,000 assigned soldiers, sailors, airmen, marines, and coalition forces at five separate detention facilities throughout the country.
 The 43rd oversaw the closure of the Abu Ghraib TIF, officially named the Baghdad Correctional Custody Facility (BCCF), in July 2006, built a new detention facility at Camp Cropper, and expanded Camp Bucca making it the largest detention facility in the world.
 The 43rd MP Bde was also responsible for the development of the Iraqi Corrections Officer (ICO) Academy, which trained over 1600 Iraqi Correction Officers.
 The 43rd Military Police Brigade was awarded the Meritorious Unit Citation for "Exceptionally Meritorious Service" during combat operations.

 Operation Enduring Freedom

 Soldiers from the Headquarters and Headquarters Company, 43rd Military Police Brigade, mobilized in March 2011, deploying to Afghanistan under the command of Brigadier General Charles Petrarca.
 The unit had control of detention operations along with the Afghan National Police at Bagram Airbase.
 They returned home to Rhode Island on 7 March 2012.

 In October 2012 elements of the 43rd MP Brigade were mobilized following Superstorm Sandy to conduct security and traffic control operations.

-In early 2017, about 60 personnel from the Headquarters Company of the 43d MP Brigade deployed to Guantanamo Bay, Cuba to provide staffing for the headquarters element of Joint Task Force Guantanamo.
+In early 2017, about 60 personnel from the Headquarters Company of the 43d MP Brigade deployed to Guantánamo Bay, Cuba to provide staffing for the headquarters element of Joint Task Force Guantanamo.

 Shoulder Sleeve Insignia

 The shoulder sleeve insignia was approved on 16 May 1969, consisting of a green shield with a yellow wall of two crenelles above three green wavy bars, issuing from base and surmounted overall a white pike all within a yellow border.
-The fortification above the wavy bars alludes to the wall surrounding the 15th century city of Rhodes, capital of the Island of Rhodes in the eastern Mediterranean after which Rhode Island was named.
+The fortification above the wavy bars alludes to the wall surrounding the 15th-century city of Rhodes, capital of the island of Rhodes in the eastern Mediterranean after which Rhode Island was named.
 The wavy bars also represent Narragansett Bay and the many waterways of the state.
 The pike, any early weapon used by guards symbolizes the 43d Military Police Brigade's ability to give protection and strong support.